-Trump’s White House Tour Visitor ‘Pepe Frog’ – Hillary Clinton Painting [Photos]
+Trump White House Tour: Photo Near Hillary Clinton Painting, Pepe Frog Also Seen

 — Cliff Sims (@CSims45) March 7, 2017

-According to the White House tours page, White House tours are free of charge, but could be cancelled at the last minute and could take months to get approved.
-Certain items are prohibited, like food, recording devices, weapons and the like.
-The White House public tour route allows certain smartphones.
-Live streaming and texting isn’t allowed during the White House tour.
+According to the White House tours page, White House tours are free of charge, but they could be canceled at the last minute and could take months to get approved.
+Certain items are prohibited, including food, recording devices, and, of course, weapons.
+The White House public tour route allows people to carry certain smartphones.
+Live streaming and texting aren’t allowed during the White House tour.

 Reactions from social media about the White Hour tour controversy can be read below.